Frequently Asked Questions

 Why is the index off?

 I faced numerous legal challenges publishing Continuing the Journey to Literacy.
 It was supposed to come out in February 2020, but the legal problems delayed it by five months.
-Once the pandemic hit (March 2020), the challenges just seemed to spiral out of control.
-The person laying out the book faced numerous deaths in his family.
-My beloved cat died unexpectedly, my husband got appendicitis, and my family had to scramble to find new living arrangements for my parents-in-law.
+Once the pandemic hit (March 2020), the challenges spiraled out of control.
+The person laying out the book faced numerous deaths in his family, my beloved cat died unexpectedly, my husband got appendicitis, and my family had to scramble to find new living arrangements for my parents-in-law.
 It was a perfect storm.
 In the midst of all this chaos, I had to make changes to the text.

 Come June, everything was resolved except for the table of contents: the page numbers would not line up correctly.
 In fixing the table of contents, the index went off, but I didn't realize it at the time.
 I submitted the book to the publisher a full four months late--just weeks before my in-laws moved across country to become my next-door neighbors.
 I got the review copy a few weeks later, right after they moved in and I was navigating my new role as care giver.
 I quickly checked the table of contents, saw that it was good, and approved the book.
 When I came up for air several months later, I found the problem with the index.
 I was so busy looking at the beginning, I didn't check the end!

 My apologies.
 My in-laws and I thank you for your understanding.